ToxaWest/disable_input_autocomplete/README.md

 # How to use

-require 'disableAutocomplete.min.js' to your project
+1. Require 'disableAutocomplete.min.js' to your project
+2. Example
 ```html
 <input name="username" id="myId"/>
 <script>